-Bristol is crammed full of great museums and galleries to visit.
+Bristol is crammed full of great museums and galleries to visit, especially around the Harbourside.
 There’s something for everyone - from exploring Bristol’s history in the M Shed to visiting the Arnolfini, one of Europe’s leading centres for the contemporary arts.
-There’s also the Bristol Museum (can you spot the Banksy?), the hands-on @Bristol and much much more…
+There’s also the Bristol Museum (can you spot the Banksy?), the hands-on We The Curious and a newly opened escape room where up to 48 players can compete simulatenously to escape.

 Street art is a big deal in Bristol, as you might expect from the home of Banksy.
 No visit to the city would be complete without spotting one of his famous graffiti works, but there’s also plenty of other street art to admire.
-Where The Wall runs two different street art tours or you can explore the streets yourself.
+We'll be holding a Street Art tour as part of the welcome week programme.

 St Nick’s Market is the place to go if you’re looking for unique gifts for family and friends.
 Set in a charming Georgian arcade, St Nick’s has everything from handmade silver jewellery to homemade hot sauce.
 You won’t regret treating yourself to something from one of the food stalls either!